Rigidity of 3-colorings of the discrete torus: Preliminaries and Overview

 It is not difficult to check that $\Psi_{6\ell}(h)$ is still an HHF, noting that the action of $\Psi_{6\ell}$ can be seen as reversing the gradient of $h$ between $w$ and $u+n$ and each of their translations by multiples of $n$.
 Moreover, the resulting HHF will be periodic in the sense that $\Psi_{6\ell}(h)(v+n) = \Psi_{6\ell}(h)(v)$ for all $v\in \Z$.
 To see that $\Psi_{6\ell}$ is one-to-one, one may check that $w$ is the minimal in $\mathbb{Z}_+$ satisfying $\Psi_{6\ell}(h)(w)=2$ and $u$ is the maximal in $\mathbb{Z}_-$ satisfying $\Psi_{6\ell}(h)(u)=-3 \ell+2$.
 Given $\ell$, one can thereby recover $u$ and $w$ from $\Psi_{6\ell}(h)$ and use them to recover $h$.

 Generalizing this technique to higher dimensions is not immediate.
 The general idea is to use the given HHF $h$ to carefully define two sets $U,W\subseteq\ZZ$ and a vector $\Delta\in n\ZZ$ suitable for our purposes.
 The set $U$ is the analog of the interval $(-\infty, u]$ and the set $W$ is the analog of the interval $(-\infty, w]$.
-Among the properties which these sets satisfy is the fact that if we define $U_i:=U+i\Delta$ and $W_i:=W + i\Delta$ then the sets $W_i\setminus U_i$ and $U_{i+1}\setminus W_i$ form a partition $\Z^d$.
-We then define $\Psi_m$, analogously to the above one-dimensional case, by reversing the gradient of $h$ in the regions $U_{i+1}\setminus W_i$, see \eqref{eq:Psi_m_def}.
+Among the properties which these sets satisfy is the fact that if we define $U_i:=U+i\Delta$ and $W_i:=W + i\Delta$ then the sets $(W_i\setminus U_i)$ and $(U_{i+1}\setminus W_i)$ form a partition of $\Z^d$.
+We then define $\Psi_m$, analogously to the above one-dimensional case, by reversing the gradient of $h$ in the regions $(U_{i+1}\setminus W_i)$, see \eqref{eq:Psi_m_def}.
 The main difficulty is to find such sets $W,U$, and vector $\Delta$, for which this operation yields a \emph{periodic} HHF, and is moreover invertible given $m$.
-This would imply that the size of the image of $\Psi_m$ is small compared to $|\QP_\zero|$.